daz-codes/swifty/pages/docs/folder-structure.md

  ├── config.yaml   # Site configuration
  ├── templage.html # Main template file

-Any pages placed insdie a folder will become sub-pages of that folder.
+Any pages placed inside a folder will become sub-pages of that folder.
 The path to these pages will reflect the folder structure.

 So if there are two pages .